 Church Services have been canceled by the Deacons until further notice.
 It is felt that large group gatherings with many potentially high-risk persons in attendance is a poor choice.
 Instead, we will be seeking alternatives for worship and spiritual development that does not entail gathering in large groups.

 Study Groups and Social Activities are canceled.
 Check the church calendar or call the church office with any questions.

 The March 19 Friendship Dinner has been cancelled by the Mission and Outreach Committee.
-Check the church website for updates on the April 16 dinner.
+Check the church website for updates on future dinners.